 The UK government is boosting the country’s renewable energy sector, as part of its Plan for Growth, published at Budget 2011.
 The investment is said to be another step towards making the UK the best place in Europe to grow a business.

-The announcement will come in the deputy prime minister’s speech opening the government’s British Business Embassy on Energy today.
+The announcement will come in the deputy prime minister’s speech opening the government’s British Business Embassy on Energy.
 A government contract by UK Green Investments, who are based at the Department for Business, Innovation and Skills, will provide £100m of initial funding to investment company Equitix and Sustainable Development Capital LLP, both Non-Domestic Energy Efficiency fund managers.

 Closed Loop Recycling, the world’s first food-grade plastic bottle recycling plant to handle both PET and HDPE bottles, announced £12m expansion plans.
 This will double the current capacity of its Dagenham plant and create the most advanced plastics purification facility in the UK.
 The measures are expected to create and safeguard 100 jobs.